-Deliberate or unauthorized deletion of recorded media shall result in disciplinary actions up to, and including, termination.
+Deliberate or unauthorized deletion of recorded media or damage to recording equipment shall result in disciplinary actions up to, and including, termination.

 V. Management of Recordings

 - A. All recordings on the BWC must be downloaded prior to the end of the officers' tour of duty.
 Supervisors shall notify administrators of any incidents of unusual importance in a timely manner. - B. Officers shall not attempt to erase, alter or tamper with BWC recordings.